alishasrivas/Coordin8/team/m2/features.md

 ## User Account Creation and Authentication

 This feature will allow the user login or sign up.
-The sign up option will allow users to create an account by entering their email and creating a password.
-They will be prompted to create a username and upload a profile image (profile image is optional).
-The next step in the account creation process will be to enter in important settings (timezone and notification preferences).
+The application will store user data in a database (stored user data will include, username, email, password, and full name).

+### Log-In Form

 The login option will prompt users to enter their username and password.
 Users will not be able to use any other features of the application prior to logging in.
-The application will store user data in a database (stored user data will include, username, email, password, and full name).

-### Log-In Form
 **Size**: small

 **Points**: 1